Keyframes/Keyframes/README.md

 ]);
 ```

-**Playing an animation**
+## Playing

+After the keyframes have been defined (see above), they can now be used on any element in the dom.
-First we must create an instance of a keyframe.
+First we must create an instance of Keyframejs using our chosen element.

 ```javascript
 const ball = new Keyframes(document.getElementById('ball'));